Does clip show man cop killed was armed?

 Does this bodycam show a man killed by a cop had a gun?

-Police say this bodycam footage of a fatal shooting by a police officer in Oakland, California, last month shows the victim was armed.
+Police say this bodycam footage of a fatal shooting by an officer in Oakland, California, last month shows the victim had a gun.

 -